crasm/seal/README.md

 seal
 ====

-**Warning: This project is under heavy development.
-Breaking changes will most likely be introduced in the spec and the tool itself until 1.0.**
+**Warning: This project is still under development.
+Breaking changes may potentially be introduced until 1.0.**

 `seal` is a container format that lets you check for file corruption without dealing with separate checksum files.